 Ginger is another spice that comes from a root.
 It’s known to help alleviate digestive issues, such as an upset stomach, nausea, or vomiting.
 Like turmeric, ginger also has anti-inflammatory components and some studies suggest that it may be helpful for conditions such as osteoarthritis.

 In addition to their anti-inflammatory components, both ginger and turmeric provide antioxidants too!
 Adding a touch of black pepper to the smoothie helps your body absorb the curcumin.
 I’ve always had trouble consuming enough antioxidants in my diet so this smoothie has been a real blessing.
 If you’re the same as me then you may need a supplement to provide you with the optimal amount of antioxidants.
 Take a look at this page on l-carnosine dosage to see if it is able to help you!
-The smoothie and some supplements are a perfect combo.
+The smoothie and some supplements are a perfect combo, for example, some health enthusiasts find that using turmeric supplements from somewhere like Sculpt Nation gives them that added an extra boost for their training.

 Our local Whole Foods now carries whole turmeric, right next to the whole ginger, so I have been buying that now and then.
 But you can make this smoothie with either whole or dried turmeric.
 Experiment and mix it up is what I always say!